curl/curl/tests/FILEFORMAT.md

 character entities and the preservation of CR/LF characters at the end of lines are the biggest differences).

-Each test case exists as a file matching the format `tests/data/testNUM`, where NUM is considered the unique test number.

-The file begins with a 'testcase' tag, which encompasses the remainder of the file.
+Each test case source exists as a file matching the format `tests/data/testNUM`, where NUM is the unique test number, and must begin with a 'testcase' tag, which encompasses the remainder of the file.

+# Preprocessing

+When a test is to be executed, the source file is first preprocessed and variables are substituted by the their respective contents and the output version of the test file is stored as `log/testNUM`.
+That version is what will be read and used by the test servers.

+# Variables

+When the test is preprocessed, a range of "variables" in the test file will be replaced by their content at that time.

+Available substitute variables include:

+- `%CLIENT6IP` - IPv6 address of the client running curl
+- `%CLIENTIP` - IPv4 address of the client running curl
+- `%CURL` - Path to the curl executable
+- `%FILE_PWD` - Current directory, on windows prefixed with a slash
+- `%FTP6PORT` - IPv6 port number of the FTP server
+- `%FTPPORT` - Port number of the FTP server
+- `%FTPSPORT` - Port number of the FTPS server
+- `%FTPTIME2` - Timeout in seconds that should be just sufficient to receive a response from the test FTP server
+- `%FTPTIME3` - Even longer than %FTPTIME2
+- `%GOPHER6PORT` - IPv6 port number of the Gopher server
+- `%GOPHERPORT` - Port number of the Gopher server
+- `%HOST6IP` - IPv6 address of the host running this test
+- `%HOSTIP` - IPv4 address of the host running this test
+- `%HTTP6PORT` - IPv6 port number of the HTTP server
+- `%HTTPPORT` - Port number of the HTTP server
+- `%HTTPSPORT` - Port number of the HTTPS server
+- `%HTTPTLS6PORT` - IPv6 port number of the HTTP TLS server
+- `%HTTPTLSPORT` - Port number of the HTTP TLS server
+- `%HTTPUNIXPATH` - Path to the Unix socket of the HTTP server
+- `%IMAP6PORT` - IPv6 port number of the IMAP server
+- `%IMAPPORT` - Port number of the IMAP server
+- `%MQTTPORT` - Port number of the MQTT server
+- `%NEGTELNETPORT` - Port number of the telnet server
+- `%NOLISTENPORT` - Port number where no service is listening
+- `%POP36PORT` - IPv6 port number of the POP3 server
+- `%POP3PORT` - Port number of the POP3 server
+- `%POSIX_PWD` - Current directory somewhat mingw friendly
+- `%PROXYPORT` - Port number of the HTTP proxy
+- `%PWD` - Current directory
+- `%RTSP6PORT` - IPv6 port number of the RTSP server
+- `%RTSPPORT` - Port number of the RTSP server
+- `%SMBPORT` - Port number of the SMB server
+- `%SMBSPORT` - Port number of the SMBS server
+- `%SMTP6PORT` - IPv6 port number of the SMTP server
+- `%SMTPPORT` - Port number of the SMTP server
+- `%SOCKSPORT` - Port number of the SOCKS4/5 server
+- `%SRCDIR` - Full path to the source dir
+- `%SSHPORT` - Port number of the SCP/SFTP server
+- `%SSHSRVMD5` - MD5 of SSH server's public key
+- `%SSH_PWD` - Current directory friendly for the SSH server
+- `%TFTP6PORT` - IPv6 port number of the TFTP server
+- `%TFTPPORT` - Port number of the TFTP server
+- `%USER` - Login ID of the user running the test

 # `<testcase>`

-Each test is always within the testcase tag.
+Each test is always specified entirely within the testcase tag.
 Each test case is split up in four main sections: `info`, `reply`, `client` and `verify`.

 - **info** provides information about the test case